cosmos/governance/submitting.md

 Once on-chain, most people will rely upon network explorers to interpret this information with a graphical user interface (GUI).

 ### Simple example
 In this simple example (below), a network explorer will list the governance proposal as "Community Pool Spend."
 When an observer selects the proposal, they'll see the description.
-Not all explorers will show the recipient and amount, so ensure that you verify the description aligns with the what the governance proposal is programmed to enact.
+Not all explorers will show the recipient and amount, so ensure that you verify that the description aligns with the what the governance proposal is programmed to enact.
+If the description says that a certain address will receive a certain number of ATOMs, it should also be programmed to do that, but it's possible that that's not the case (accidentally or otherwise).

 The amount is 1000000 uatom.
 1,000,000 micro-ATOM is equal to 1 ATOM, so recipient address "cosmos1qgfdn8h6fkh0ekt4n4d2c93c5gz3cv5gce783m" will receive 1 ATOM if this proposal passed.